 - Washroom facilities will remain closed at all Conservation Areas.

 - The John R. Park Homestead museum, visitor centre and gift shop will remain closed.
+The grounds are open for walk-through access.

 - All essential services including our Flood Forecasting and Warning remain active.